 - Preparation: Pour coffee-cream tea with boiling water, let it rest for 4-6 minutes.
 As a variation in the summer also taste with ice cubes or with ginger, cinnamon or cardamom.

-If you prefer classic coffee, you need the traditional “La Cafetera“.
+If you prefer classic coffee, you need the traditional “cafetera gota a gota“.
 It has 2 chambers.
 Into the upper comes the ground coffee and water, which then drips through the holes into the lower container and thus a coffee concentrate is produced.

 - The cold preparation takes about 12 hours.